inovex/CalendarSync/docs/adapters.md

 ## Google Adapter Setup

+For the setup of the Google adapter, an OAuth client has to be created.
+The client configuration is saved to `sync.yaml` and on the first run, CalendarSync will open a browser window where you can authorize the application to use your calendar.
+The setup of the OAuth client is done in the Google Cloud Console.
+Follow these steps:

-+ Open the [Google Cloud Console](https://console.cloud.google.com/home/dashboard) and login.
++ Open the [Google Cloud Console](https://console.cloud.google.com/home/dashboard) and log in.
 + Now you can either select *New Project* at the top left of the screen or just [click here](https://console.cloud.google.com/projectcreate)
-+ Create a new project, name it as you like but make sure that the Billing Account is set correctly.
++ Create a new project, name it as you like and select a billing account.
+But don't worry – the Google Calendar API is free.

 ![new-project](../assets/gcloud-new-project.png)